Pulkit Samrat: Recent work and expansion (2017-present)

 His only release in 2019 was Anees Bazmee's Pagalpanti, alongside Kharbanda.
 Bollywood Hungama mentions, "Pulkit Samrat tries his best but doesn’t succeed in giving the performance that his character demanded."
 In 2020, he starred as Sunny Lalwani in the thriller drama film Taish directed by Bejoy Nambiar, which was released on ZEE5 on 29 October 2020.
-Times of India mentions, "Pulkit Samrat’s put in some serious efforts to render justice to Sunny’s trauma-fuelled anger; he is good when he’s mad and unconvincing when he’s happy, and that’s a problem."
-Scroll says, "Pulkit Samrat and Harshvardhan Rane swagger about and clench fists and jawlines."
+Times of India noted, "Pulkit Samrat’s put in some serious efforts to render justice to Sunny’s trauma-fuelled anger; he is good when he’s mad and unconvincing when he’s happy, and that’s a problem."
+Scroll cited, "Pulkit Samrat and Harshvardhan Rane swagger about and clench fists and jawlines."

-Samrat had only one release in 2021, the trilingual film Kaadan.
-He portrayed Shankar, a mahout in theHindi version.
-The Hindi version received negative reviews.
+Samrat had only one release in 2021, the nature film Haathi Mere Saathi where he portrayed the second lead.
+The film received negative reviews.

-Samrat will next appear in the third installment of Fukrey titled Fukrey 3.
+Samrat will next appear in the third instalment of Fukrey titled Fukrey 3.
 He will also appear in Suswagatam Khushamadeed opposite Isabelle Kaif.

 Personal life

 Samrat married his girlfriend Shweta Rohira on 3 November 2014.
-Rohira is a "rakhi-sister" to actor Salman Khan.
+Rohira is a rakhi-sister to actor Salman Khan.
 Khan was also involved in the promotion of Pulkit Samrat's debut film.
 The couple separated in November 2015.

-Samrat then dated actress Yami Gautam, but the couple eventually broke up.
-As of 2019, Samrat is dating Kriti Kharbanda, his co-star in Veerey Ki Wedding, Pagalpanti and Taish.
+Samrat then dated actress Yami Gautam, his co-star in Sanam Re, but the couple eventually broke up in 2018.